Handling Wills and Estate Administration

 A well-prepared will can prevent confusion as to who is entitled to assets during estate distribution.
 When an estate is administered correctly, the entire distribution process can go smoothly and efficiently.

-Based in Prospect, Connecticut, I represent people in matters of wills and estate administration in New Haven County and the surrounding areas.
-Call 800-772-1167 or complete my online contact form to set up a free 30-minute consultation.
+Based in Prospect, Connecticut, I represent people in matters of wills, estate administration, and general probate matters in New Haven County and the surrounding areas.
+Call 800-772-1167 or complete our online contact form to set up a consultation.